 Your Gaze Belongs to Me

-Heterosexual relationships do not need to be standardized.
-The purpose of this experiment is to break the inherent relationship model and reach a new equilibrium.
+-Moro made me realize that heterosexual relationships do not need to be standardized.
+The purpose of the experiment is to break the inherent relationship model and reach a new equilibrium, says Pixy Liao.